saishunkan-system-vietnam/practice_cplusplus_airlines-reservation-system_201907/README.md

 - Airlines Reservation System in C++ with MySQL Program Description:
   The program can reserve seat of a user, show any user ticket, show flight schedule, display all passengers and user can add new flight and its details as well as edit and delete the record and there is an option for flight leave and arrive.

 ## Function:
+- Reserve Seat.
+- User Ticket.
+- Flights Schedule.
+- Display Passenger.
+- Flight Details.
-- Add Flight
+  - Add Flight.
-- Edit Flight
+  - Edit Flight.
-- Delete Flight
+  - Delete Flight.
-- Flight Leave And Arrive
+  - Flight Leave And Arrive.
+- Back To Menu.

 ## Requiment:
 - Convention: Windows Coding Conventions